cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 #### Content creation processes

 There are instructions for contributing to documentation and for **releasing a new version** of the etcd **documentation** in the `README.md` file in the [website repo](https://github.com/etcd-io/website/blob/main/README.md).
-The instructions are out of date and seem to require intervention to fix a bad current-version redirect.
+The instructions are out of date.
+See issues #383, 405, 406, 459.

-It's not immediately clear **who is responsible** for approving documentation PRs.

-The website has a [**list of maintainers and reviewers**](https://github.com/etcd-io/website/blob/main/MAINTAINERS).
+The website has a [**list of maintainers and reviewers**](https://github.com/etcd-io/website/blob/main/OWNERS).
+Those maintainer **responsible for approving** documentation PRs are listed as "approvers".
+This list might need to be updated.

 #### Inclusive language